České Budějovice: 19th–20th centuries

-In the 19th century, the city was industrialized.
+In the 19th century, the city was industrialised.
 During his time, České Budějovice became a major trade hub.
 The Budweis–Linz Horse-Drawn Railway was built in 1825–1832 and became the second oldest public line in continental Europe (after the Saint-Étienne-Andrézieux line in France).
 The production of Koh-i-Noor Hardtmuth pencils was relocated from Vienna to České Budějovice in 1847.
 Aside from Hardtmuth brothers, Adalbert Lanna the Elder belonged among the city's most prominent industrialists of the 19th century.
 In 1895, Český akciový pivovar (later known as Budweiser Budvar Brewery) was founded.

 From 1848 until World War II, there was again a Jewish community here, which in 1925 numbered over 1,400 people.
-The city remained a German-speaking enclave until 1880, after which Czechs became the majority.
+The city remained a predominantly German-speaking enclave until 1880, after which Czechs became the majority again.
 Until the end of World War II, the city contained a significant German minority (about 15.5% in 1930).
 The ratios between the Germans and the Czechs were in 1880: 11,829 Germans to 11,812 Czechs, in 1890: 11,642 to 16,585, in 1900: 15,436 to 23,427, in 1910: 16,903 to 27,309 and in 1921: 7,415 to 35,800.
 The reason for the change in the ratio was the high increase in the city's population, mainly caused by newly immigrated Czechs.
 The share of Germans fell below the legal limit of 20% and thus the Czech language became the only official language.

-The coexistence of Czechs and Germans was mostly peaceful, which changed only in the 1930s, when most of Germans tended to Nazism.
+The coexistence of Czechs and Germans was mostly peaceful, which changed only in the 1930s, when many of the Germans in the city tended to Nazism.
 During the Occupation of Czechoslovakia in 1939–1945, the city was part of the Protectorate of Bohemia and Moravia.
 There was said to be established then a Gestapo prison and a forced labour camp in the city.
 During the final stages of World War II, in March 1945, České Budějovice was significantly damaged by United States Army Air Forces raids on strategic locations.
 At the end of the war, on 9 or 10 May 1945, Soviet troops occupied the city.
 The almost entire German population, which numbered 6,000 people, was then expelled under the Beneš decrees.